ogs22/cookbook/glossary/argument_of_a_function.md

-An 'input' for a function.
+An ’input’ for a function.